-This section describes the process of determining additional annual net greenhouse gas emission reductions and Emission Reduction Tons (ERTs) issued for a time period for which a valid verification report has been filed with ACR.
-Annual net greenhouse gas emission reductions (CACR,t) are calculated using equation 20 by adjusting the difference between the project and baseline carbon stock changes for leakage and uncertainty then multiplying by a non-permanence buffer deduction.
+This section describes the process of determining net greenhouse gas emission reductions and Emission Reduction Tons (ERTs) issued for a Reporting Period for which a valid verification report has been filed with ACR.
+Total greenhouse gas emission reductions ($C{ACR,t}$) are calculated using equation 24 by adjusting the difference between the project and baseline carbon stock changes for leakage and uncertainty then multiplying by a non-permanence buffer deduction.